google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

 ## Observing Page Lifecycle states in code {: #observing-page-lifecycle-states-in-code}

 In the [active](#state-active), [passive](#state-passive), and [hidden](#state-hidden)
-states, it's possible to run JavaScript code that can determine the current Page Lifecycle state from existing web platform APIs.
+states, it's possible to run JavaScript code that determines the current Page Lifecycle state from existing web platform APIs.

 ```